The Double Refuge 🌎 Many Tribes

 When Christians see their ideal as a deity, insisting that the historical Christ is more than just an exemplar, many people of religious intent can’t make this jump to deification.
 Even if they’re of a mystical bent, and fully open to the idea that there may be some mysterious Force that brings the universe together, they find it hard to accept deification because, as far as they can tell, no such thing as a supernatural being exists in the physical world.
 This idea of a supernatural being has never presented itself to them as anything more than an ideal or, at best, an image in a dream.

 This is putting it rather crudely, but it gets at the point.
 It’s crude because the process is far more complex than sitting down in front of a swinging silver cross and succumbing to the words, You are getting sleepy.
 You believe the Bible is the Word of God.
 You believe Jesus is the Son of God.
 You believe that Jesus is the Lord.
-Rather, the process involves dozens of things: being included in a group; communal connection while reading and singing the same message over and over; reading together the same words and finding in them a solid text and the same meaning (despite philology and comparative theology); finding a coherent message about history and the nature of humanity; finding a message that unites and transcends all the pain and difficulty of this world; uniting one person to the other, even after death; relief from error; forgiveness for all the stupid things we’ve done and continue to do; finding a universe that no longer seems random but instead hums to the sound of the choir, the music of the spheres, surrounded by angels and saints.
+Rather, the process involves dozens of things: 🔺 being part of a group (instead of being an alienated existential individual); 🔺 reading and singing the same message over and over (instead of reading different texts which present different views of the world, the soul, and God); 🔺 finding a coherent meaning in one holy text (despite philology and comparative theology); 🔺 finding a coherent message about history and the nature of humanity (despite diversity, complexities, and ambiguities); finding a message that unites and transcends the pain and difficulty of this world (despite continual suffering); 🔺 uniting one person to the other, even after death (despite the fact that no one knows if there’s an afterlife; even the early Jews and Greeks were not optimistic); 🔺 being forgiven for all the stupid things we’ve done and continue to do (despite the fact that psychological scars can’t be easily erased); 🔺 seeing the universe as no longer random, but humming to the sound of the angelic choir and the harmony of the spheres (despite the cacophony).

-This is no simple process, but a complex historical, social, and psychological one.
+Becoming convinced is no simple process, but a complex one which combines elements of history, culture, and psychology.
 It’s also extremely well-tuned, offering us a human incarnation that we can relate to as human beings.
-This history-bound figure is also God and therefore He can take us beyond human limits to the very edges of the dimension of this universe, where Heaven awaits.
-He exists in our human timeline and He takes us from this timeline to Eternity.
+This historically-bound figure is also God and therefore He can take us beyond human limits to the very edges of the dimension of this universe, where Heaven awaits.
+He exists in our human timeline yet He also takes us from this timeline to Eternity.

 It’s a deeply appealing idea, one which makes the agnostic sigh and speak in tongues both Arabic and Spanish: ¡Ojala! ¡If only! ¡God willing!